Margrét Helgadóttir

-Margret Helgadottir is Norwegian-Icelandic, a four times British Fantasy Award-nominated author and anthology editor, and winner of the Starburst's Brave New Words Award.
+Margrét Helgadóttir is Norwegian-Icelandic, a four times British Fantasy Award-nominated author and anthology editor, and winner of the Starburst's Brave New Words Award.

 Biography

 Helgadóttir was born in Ethiopia to Norwegian and Icelandic parents.
 She has written about her background as Missionary kid and crosscultural child, and how it has influenced her writing, and said: “... the scars and blessings it has given me to be a child who moved lots between cultures whilst trying to develop my own identity. ...
 Many of my characters struggle with grief and a feeling of being lost, like in The Stars Seem So Far Away.”

 She holds a Cand.polit. degree in Pedagogy from the University of Oslo.
 She has worked as teacher, and in several Norwegian ministries and directorates in Oslo, and in the Nordic Council of Ministers in Copenhagen, Denmark.

 Helgadóttir is a charter member of the African Speculative Fiction Society.

 She lives in Oslo, and has lived in Ethiopia, Senegal, Denmark and Norway.